 So prompted by the extremely inadequate, dehumanizing and at times life threatening experiences with most of the mental health system, the consistent failure of psychiatry to deal with, or even acknowledge the spiritual aspects of my psyche, and what was becoming an outbreak of schizophrenia in my family, I dared to confront the core of my “mental illness” ALONE and dared to challenge orthodox psychiatry.
 In 1976 I posed a thesis: I WANT.
 If I will allow it, the organism will proceed in the pursuit of the satisfaction of that want.
 I now have the story of an 18 year period of my life, from 1971 to 1989, 13 years of which were spent in my personal version of research of my mind.
 Purely an independent research, it was conducted in the ultimate natural setting, without benefit of funding, facilities or camaraderie.
 I started working with a clinical psychologist after my 2nd hospitalization.
 He kept telling me “You are the only one who can know how you feel.”
 He would become not a guide, but a catalyst.
 Though this relationship became separated by a continent in 1979 it continued to run as an undercurrent through the chronicle.

-UNKNOWINGLY, WITH ONLY THE POLESTAR OF MY INSTINCT AS GUIDE AND FAITH IN AN UNKNOWN GREATER POWER , I DESCRIBE THE PROCESS BY WHICH I WAS BROUGHT TO A FULLY FUNCTIONING EMOTIONAL PSYCHIC LIFE.
+UNKNOWINGLY, WITH ONLY THE POLESTAR OF MY INSTINCT AS GUIDE AND FAITH IN AN UNKNOWN INNER NAVIGATOR , I DESCRIBE THE PROCESS BY WHICH I WAS BROUGHT TO A FULLY FUNCTIONING EMOTIONAL PSYCHIC LIFE BY COMPLETING MY CHILDHOOD.

 At that time I didn’t know that by losing control of my conscious mind it gave something deeper than my conscious mind the opportunity to make the repairs needed.